FraunhoferISST/DataspaceConnector/docs/pages/deployment/build.md

 at `/target/apidocs`.
 Open the `index.html` in a browser of your choice.

 ---

-The OpenApi documentation can be viewed at [https://localhost:8080/api/docs](https://localhost:8080/api/docs).
-The `.json` representation is available at [https://localhost:8080/v3/api-docs](https://localhost:8080/v3/api-docs).
-The `.yaml` file can be downloaded at [https://localhost:8080/v3/api-docs.yaml](https://localhost:8080/v3/api-docs.yaml).

 The connector provides several endpoints for resource database handling and IDS messaging.
 Details on how to interact with them can be found [here](pages/communication.md).